 \subsection{Multimodal feature extractors}

-For our benchmark, we selected several feature extraction models to handle image and text data in recommendation datasets.
-For visual feature extraction, we use \textbf{ResNet50}~\cite{DBLP:conf/cvpr/HeZRS16} (\textsc{RNet50}), a widely-used convolutional neural network designed for high-accuracy image classification through residual learning, and \textbf{MMFashion}~\cite{DBLP:conf/mm/LiuLWL21} (\textsc{MMF}), which integrates multiple components for comprehensive fashion analysis tasks, including attribute prediction and landmark detection.
-For textual feature extraction, we employ \textbf{Sentence-BERT}~\cite{DBLP:conf/emnlp/ReimersG19} (\textsc{SBert}), a variant of BERT~\cite{DBLP:conf/naacl/DevlinCLT19} optimized for generating semantically meaningful sentence embeddings.
-For combined visual-textual feature extraction, we use models like \textbf{CLIP}~\cite{DBLP:conf/icml/RadfordKHRGASAM21} (\textsc{Clip}), a multimodal model that learns to associate images and text through a dual-encoder architecture and contrastive loss; \textbf{Align}~\cite{DBLP:conf/icml/JiaYXCPPLSLD21} (\textsc{Align}), which aligns visual and textual information using EfficientNet and BERT encoders trained on noisy image-caption pairs; and \textbf{AltCLIP}~\cite{chen-etal-2023-altclip} (\textsc{AlignClip}), an enhanced version of CLIP that incorporates a multilingual text encoder and modified training procedures for improved performance.
+For our benchmark, we selected several feature extraction models to handle image and text data in recommendation datasets (\Cref{tab:tested_extractors}).
+For visual feature extraction, we use \textbf{ResNet50}~\citep{DBLP:conf/cvpr/HeZRS16} (\textsc{RNet50}), a widely-used convolutional neural network designed for high-accuracy image classification through residual learning, and \textbf{MMFashion}~\citep{DBLP:conf/mm/LiuLWL21} (\textsc{MMF}), which integrates multiple components for comprehensive fashion analysis tasks, including attribute prediction and landmark detection.
+For textual feature extraction, we employ \textbf{Sentence-BERT}~\citep{DBLP:conf/emnlp/ReimersG19} (\textsc{SBert}), a variant of BERT~\citep{DBLP:conf/naacl/DevlinCLT19} optimized for generating semantically meaningful sentence embeddings.
+For combined visual-textual feature extraction, we use models like \textbf{CLIP}~\citep{DBLP:conf/icml/RadfordKHRGASAM21} (\textsc{Clip}), a multimodal model that learns to associate images and text through a dual-encoder architecture and contrastive loss; \textbf{Align}~\citep{DBLP:conf/icml/JiaYXCPPLSLD21} (\textsc{Align}), which aligns visual and textual information using EfficientNet and BERT encoders trained on noisy image-caption pairs; and \textbf{AltCLIP}~\citep{DBLP:conf/acl/ChenLZYW23} (\textsc{AltClip}), an enhanced version of CLIP that incorporates a multilingual text encoder and modified training procedures for improved performance.
+To further expand our benchmark, we also include \textbf{BLIP-2}~\citep{DBLP:conf/icml/0001LXH22}, a vision-language model known for efficiently aligning frozen image encoders and large language models, and the Vision Transformer~\citep{DBLP:conf/iclr/DosovitskiyB0WZ21} (\textbf{ViT}), which adapts the transformer architecture for image recognition as a modern alternative to CNNs.
 The \duchoOld framework also supports integrating additional models, ensuring adaptability to specific requirements.